lockeyo/StreetCred/readme.md

-# RoadGenius @ BCG DV Hacks: Mobility
+# StreetCred @ BCG DV Hacks: Mobility

-RoadGenius was created during the BCG DV Hacks: Mobility in Mannhatahn Beach, CA. We create a product to help reduce the enviromental footprint by using the latest technology and research in the field of psychology, human compuer interaction.
+StreetCred was created during the BCG DV Hacks: Mobility in Mannhatahn Beach, CA. We create a product to help reduce the enviromental footprint by using the latest technology and research in the field of psychology, human compuer interaction.

 ## Mission